Gissio/radpro/docs/devices/FNIRSI GC-01/install.md

 ## Step 3: Configure your device

-Last, start your device and go to Rad Pro's settings, select "Geiger tube", select "HV Profile" and choose an appropriate HV profile: "Energy-saving" reduces power consumption at the expense of lower accuracy, while "Accuracy" requires more power but provides more accurate measurements.
+Last, start your device and go to Rad Pro's settings, select "Geiger tube", select "HV Profile" and choose an appropriate HV profile: "Factory default 1" is the profile of the original firmware V0.3 and V1.5, "Factory default 2" is the profile of the original firmware V1.6-2.

 If the indicated radiation rate is not correct, turn off your device, open it, identify the installed Geiger tube, close your device, restart it and go to Rad Pro's settings, select "Geiger tube", "Conversion factor", and select the option that matches the Geiger-Müller tube installed in your device.